Unicornio saltante sobre la divisa, criterio.

 Escudo de Castilla y León

-Blazon keywords: Without divisions, Gules, Argent and Cross.
+Blazon keywords: Without divisions, Gules, Argent, Azure, Cross and Vair ancient.

 Separador heráldico